When Shared Fault Threatens Your Recovery: How Understanding Comparative Negligence Can Save Your Claim

 Car accidents can leave you with physical injuries, financial burdens, and legal headaches.
 One of the most important things to understand in these cases is comparative negligence, the system that determines how fault is split between all parties.
 Knowing how this works is crucial because it directly affects how much you can get.

-In this post, we’ll go over the basics of comparative negligence, how fault is determined in car accidents, and how working with a Raleigh car accident lawyer can help protect your rights and get you fair compensation.
+In this post, we’ll go over the basics of comparative negligence, how fault is determined in car crashes, and how working with a Raleigh car accident lawyer can help protect your rights and get you fair compensation.

 Pure Comparative Negligence